abelsiqueira/perprof-py/README.md

 ## Install

+Note: This package requires Python3 and isn't compatible with Python2.

 Note: You will need *pip* and *setup_tools*.
 Use the package manager of your GNU/Linux distribution to install it.